 Lostwithiel is a small Cornish town situated at the head of the estuary of the river Fowey.

-Primarily known for its proliferation of small antique shops the town also features a fantastic 12th century bridge and the imposing St Bartholomew’s Church.
+A stannary town it was once one of the most important in Cornwall.
+Today it is primarily known for its proliferation of small antique shops but is a wonderful welcoming place to visit.
+The town features a fantastic 12th century bridge and the imposing St Bartholomew’s Church.

-Fred Yates painted both of these features of the town several times.
+Fred Yates painted both of these views of the town several times.

-When Fred Yates moved to Lostwithiel he lived in a small cottage just 50 yards from the river.
+When Fred Yates moved to Lostwithiel he lived at No 15 The Moors a small cottage just 50 yards from the river.
 Here boats would make their way directly to Fowey and trains between London and Penzance passed across the river on the nearby mainline rail bridge.

 Fred loved life on the river regarding the local swans as his friends and enjoyed his morning stroll to the local bakery to buy fresh croissants for breakfast.
 Lostwithiel station was only 5 minutes walk and this meant he could travel to his favourite painting locations without the need for taxis.